 Financial assets measured at fair value on a non-recurring basis include equity investments, which are classified as Level 3 instruments.
-During the year ended December 31, 2021, there was no fair value adjustment required for equity investments without a readily determinable fair value.
-The carrying amount of the investments were \$12,393,000 as of December 31, 2021 and 2020.
+During the years ended December 31, 2022, there was a \$37,996,000 mark-to-market investment gain included in Other non-operating income, net in the accompanying Consolidated Statements of Income.
+The carrying amount of the investments were \$50,389,000 and \$12,393,000 as of December 31, 2022 and December 31, 2021, respectively.
+The fair value of the investments were determined based on a recent observable event resulting in a recognition of the gain.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2021 AND 2020
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2022 AND 2021